apache/pinot/thirdeye/docs/import_sql_metric.rst

 **1: Import Metric on Front End**

-Click `Create Alert` on top right of the page, click `Import a Metric from SQL` link under `Define detection configuration`.
+Click on this link to import: ``http://localhost:1426/app/#/self-serve/import-sql-metric``

+Once the UI is fixed, this link should appear in the create alert page.

 Fill in the form which includes the following fields, and click Import Metrics.

 ``Table Name``: For Presto, it is the Presto table name, including all schema prefixes.
 For MySQL it is just the table name.